 REIT Mingsheng Environmental Protection Construction Materials (Changjiang) Co., Ltd. ("REIT Changjiang") was incorporated in Hainan Province, China, on November 22, 2011 with the original registered capital of RMB 100 million (approximately \$16 million).
 REIT Changjiang is engaged in hauling and processing construction and mining waste, with which it produces recycled aggregates and bricks for environmental-friendly uses.
 On January 10, 2016, Zhongrong Huanneng Investment (Beijing) Co., Ltd. ("Zhongrong") signed an equity transfer agreement with Beijing REIT, pursuant to which the shareholders of Zhongrong agreed to transfer all of its equity interests held on behalf of four individual shareholders in REIT Changjiang to Beijing REIT.
-At the time of the transfer, REIT Changjiang was controlled in majority (84.32%) by the same four individual shareholders.
+At the time of the transfer, REIT Changjiang was controlled in majority (84.32%) by the same four individual shareholders as those of Beijing REIT.
+Zhongrong and Beijing REIT are considered under common control since they are owned by the same four individual shareholders.
 As a result of the above transaction, Beijing REIT held an 84.32% equity interest in REIT Changjiang and Venture Business International ("VBI"), a British Virgin Islands company held the remaining 15.68% interest.